GoodAlex223/rule_indicators/README.md

 # Changes

+## 11.02.24

+- Fixed incorrect time for RTC.
+Incorrect time was a result of adjusting RTC with time of compiling of code.
+This is need to be done only once. https://forum.arduino.cc/t/why-my-rtc-module-is-not-keeping-time/1000098

 ## 10.02.24

-- In mods 2 and 3 (hours) you turned on p2 and p3 respectively on decoder 0.
+- In mods 2 and 3 (motor hours) turned on p2 and p3 respectively on decoder 0(first lamp).
 For better definition of millimeters, motor hours and spindle hours.
 - Fixed timers changing logic.
 It was bug that zeroing timer when it is needed to decrease time
-- Make a 4th mode of viewing to display current time formatted as hoursminutesseconds
+- Made a 4th mode of viewing to display current time formatted as hoursminutesseconds
+- Renamed setupPCFs to setupModules

 ## 08.02.24

-- Added seconds changing for timers by second rotator.
-Used the same logic as for distance changing by second rotator
+- Added seconds changing for timers by 2nd rotator.
+Used the same logic as for distance changing by 2nd rotator
 - Added max and min values for timers. min is 0 and max is 359999999("99999.99" on display)

 ## 07.02.24